'Gives Me Hope': How Low-Paid Workers Rose Up Against Stagnant Wages

 Kim Thomas felt drawn to being a home health aide after caring for her own ailing mother.
 Human dignity, she says, can be simple, like a bath and a favorite snack.

-When Thomas first started visiting homes to care for patients she made $7 an hour.
+When Thomas first started visiting homes to care for patients, she made $7 an hour.
 That was in North Carolina about 16 years ago.
 Her pay inched up over time, to $10.50.
-To try to make ends meet she sometimes would work through the night, dozing in patients' homes.
+To try to make ends meet, she sometimes would work through the night, dozing in patients' homes.

-That's when Thomas, 55, discovered and joined the Fight for $15 movement, which had galvanized workers around the country to march and rally for higher pay.
+That's when Thomas, 55, discovered and joined the Fight for $15 movement, which had galvanized workers around the U.S. to march and rally for higher pay.

 Initially, in 2012, it started with mainly fast-food and retail workers.
 But within years, the campaign drew in low-wage workers from all over, with jobs in airports, child and health care, even universities.
 It grew into one of the largest waves of labor activism in recent history.